Lilith-Denfer/AutoRed/README.md

 # AutoRed
-An app crafted to help post your smut online, namely Reddit
+An app crafted to help Feminine Dick-Having creators post their smut online, namely Reddit (Will be working to make the app as general-use as possible in the future, it has just been easier to program a personal interface as a trans woman)

 ## Installation and Set-Up